seothemes/genesis-starter-theme/README.md

 # Genesis Starter Theme

-This is a developer-friendly starter theme used for creating Premium child themes for the Genesis Framework.
+This is a developer-friendly starter theme used for creating commercial child themes for the Genesis Framework.

-It uses the [Child Theme Library](https://github.com/seothemes/child-theme-library) which contains all of the theme's logic which can be customized from the theme's configuration file.
+It uses the [Child Theme Library](https://github.com/seothemes/child-theme-library) to control all of the theme's logic which can be customized from the child theme's configuration file.
 [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) is used to automate mundane build tasks like compiling SCSS and minifying images.

 Demo - [https://demo.seothemes.com/genesis-starter](https://demo.seothemes.com/genesis-starter)